ghostdial/ghostdial/README.md

 # ghostdial

-Ghostdial is the communications framework designed for Project Ghost, a project written by ghosts, for ghosts.
+Ghostdial is the communications framework designed for project ghost, a project written by ghosts, for ghosts.

 Ghostdial is a replacement for the worldwide phone systems we are used to.
 It is designed to run on a single server and consists of the following services, run on the system in parallel